 We have telephone call recording on some of our telephone lines that you may use.
-You will be told at the start of a conversation if this will be recorded, unless the law states otherwise (eg in relation to the prevention and detection of crime or fraud).
+You will be told at the start of a conversation if this will be recorded, unless the law states otherwise (eg to prevent or detect crime or fraud).

 We may listen to the recording for the following reasons:

-- to monitor calls to ensure we are providing you with the best possible service;
+- to monitor calls to ensure we're giving you with the best possible service;

 - to train staff to respond and deal with your calls;